Several cities in The Magnolia State feature diverse economies and provide residents with a good quality of life

 Cotton and agriculture remain key industries in Greenville, a city graced with many 19th and early 20th century buildings listed on the National Register of Historic Places.
 Tourism is robust thanks to two casinos along with recreation on Lake Ferguson, and the Mississippi Blues Commission is headquartered in Greenville.

-With a reputation for its cultural arts venues, Ocean Springs is an upscale community where the median home value is $225,000.
-Schools are ranked among the best in the state, and Ocean Springs residents are privy to premier healthcare as well as Fort Maurepas State Park and more than 100 independent restaurants.
+With a reputation for its cultural arts venues, Ocean Springs is an upscale community where the median home value is $220,000.
+Schools are ranked among the best in the state, and Ocean Springs residents are privy to premier health care as well as Fort Maurepas State Park and more than 100 independent restaurants.